GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 ### Permission control in Bubble

-I'm glad I didn't realize it until now, but Bubble strictly restricts access to Data.
+I'm glad I didn't have to be aware of this until now, but Bubble strictly restricts access to data.

-Go to `Data` on the left menu > `Privacy` on the tab.
+Go to `Data` in the left menu > `Privacy` in the tab.
-By default, data is only accessible to the creator.
+Initially, data is only accessible to the creator.

-Naturally speaking, it is natural.
+Of course, of course.

 ![bg right w:600](images/2021-11-20-07-26-09.png)

 ---

-Now, if you're an advisor, we'll add permissions that allow you to see all the data.
+Now, let's add permissions so that advisors can view all data.

-- In the `Privacy` tab, select `Pets`
+- From the `Data` tab and then in the `Privacy` tab, select `Pets`
-- Click the `Define a new rule` button
+- Click on the `Define a new rule` button
-- Enter `Visible to advisor` in the Rule name
+- Enter `Visible to advisor` in Rule name
-- Select `Current User` `'s Role` `is` `Pet Advisor` for When
+- Select When `Current User` `'s Role` `is` `Pet Advisor`
-  - The condition is that the user was an advisor
+   - The condition is that the user is an advisor

-Now if you're an Advisor, you'll be able to see stats for all your pets.
+Now, if you are an advisor, you can see all the pet data.
 It is also possible to limit the fields that can be referenced for each rule, but we will not use it this time.

-*Screen image on the next page
+*Screen image is on the next page

 ---

 ![](images/2021-11-20-07-32-23.png)

-Now add a rule to `PetWeightLogs` in the same way.
+Now, add a rule to `PetWeightLogs` in the same way.
-Advisors should now be able to see all the data.
+Your advisor should now be able to see all your data.

 ---